The shift has occurred in New York since 2000 and even earlier in Los Angeles, Dallas and other cities.

 Where are the men?

-You have read this article discrimination / sexism with the title Sexism Celebrated?.
-You can bookmark this page URL http://thebohemianbunny.blogspot.com/2007/08/sexism-celebrated.html.
+with the title Sexism Celebrated?.
+You can bookmark this page URL https://thebohemianbunny.blogspot.com/2007/08/sexism-celebrated.html.
 Thanks!